umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend.md

 #### Good

-A customer had "posts" that had two "release date" properties.
-One was a true date picker property and was used to specify an actual date and to order posts.
-The other was a string and was used to specify dates such as "Summer 2015" or "Q1 2016".
-Alongside the title of the post, the customer wanted to display the text-date, if any, else the actual-date, if any, else the Umbraco update date.
+A customer has "posts" that has two "release date" properties.
+One is a true date picker property and is used to specify an actual date and to order the posts.
+The other is a string that's used to specify dates such as "Summer 2015" or "Q1 2016".
+Alongside the title of the post, the customer wants to display the text date, if present, else the actual date, if any.
+If none of those are present, the Umbraco update date should be used.
 Of course, each view can contain code to deal with the situation, but it is much more efficient to extend the `Post` model:

     public partial class Post
     {